 Any entrant that does not want to go through the concours judging process may decline to be judged by writing "Don't Judge Me" on a piece of tape placed on the upper driver-side corner of the windshield of their car.
 Cars properly displaying this message that are parked in the centralized concours judging location for the duration of judging will be awarded 12 concours points.

-Before judging, Concours judges will be shown photos of a “reference vehicle,” that the GRM staff determines should score 12 points in the concours.
+Before judging, Concours judges will be shown the 12-point Concours Example.
 This will be done in an attempt to calibrate the judges.
-The reference vehicle will not be part of the competition.
+Updated 9/23/19 with link to 12-Point Concours Example

 Entry and banquet fees cannot be refunded.
 Fees can be applied as credit towards future events until one week prior to the $2000 Challenge.
 Between one week prior to the event and this year’s event, all fees are forfeited if not used.

 Any four-wheeled, production-based vehicle that was originally sold as a passenger vehicle is allowed.
 Vehicles must retain production frame rails or equivalent unibody structures or, if the vehicle uses a tubular frame, must retain the production exterior bodywork.
 If a tubular frame is used, then modification of exterior bodywork is allowed, provided the end result is substantially similar in general appearance to the original vehicle.
 If production frame rails or equivalent unibody structures are retained, then exterior bodywork modification is unlimited, provided no safety rules are violated.
 Vehicles that don’t fit these requirements or exceed budget may be run for exhibition only at the event chairman’s discretion.